jbarnes850/near-copilot/README.md

 - [ ] Create a plugin system for extending functionality
 - [ ] Develop a feedback mechanism for continuous improvement of responses
 - [ ] Implement advanced caching strategies for faster response times

+## Chat History Analysis

+The NEAR Founder Copilot includes a chat history analysis feature that provides insights into user interactions and common queries.
+This analysis helps improve the copilot's responses and identify areas for further development.

+### Key Components

+- **Data Collection**: Chat histories are stored securely using Vercel KV.
+- **Analysis Scripts**: Python scripts (`analyze_chats.py` and `reformat_text.py`) process and analyze the chat data.
+- **Visualization**: The analysis generates visualizations of top user queries and interaction patterns.

+### Insights Gained

+- Identification of common user questions and topics
+- Trends in NEAR development interests
+- Areas where additional documentation or resources may be needed

+### Privacy and Data Protection

+We take user privacy seriously.
+All chat data is anonymized before analysis, ensuring that individual users cannot be identified.
+The data is kept strictly confidential and is used solely for improving the NEAR Founder Copilot's performance and understanding broader trends in NEAR development queries.
+We do not share or expose any user-specific information, maintaining the trust and privacy of our developer community.

+The chat history analysis contributes to the continuous improvement of the NEAR Founder Copilot, ensuring it remains a valuable tool for the NEAR developer community while respecting user privacy.

 ## Contributing